-Cash on Hand - At June 30, 2020 the School District had \$6,550 in undeposited cash on hand, which is included as part of "Equity in Pooled Cash and Investments."
+Cash on Hand - At June 30, 2021 the School District had \$550 in undeposited cash on hand, which is included as part of "Equity in Pooled Cash and Investments."

-Segregated Cash and Cash Equivalents - The building fund is maintained separately in a STAR Ohio account and the athletic department maintains its own checking account.
-The measurement amount of these deposits is reported as "Cash and Cash Equivalents in Segregated Accounts."
+Segregated Cash and Cash Equivalents - The building fund is maintained separately in a STAR Ohio account and is reported as "Cash and Cash Equivalents in Segregated Accounts."